DNC Race: Democrats Elect New Leader Saturday

 The winner of Saturday's vote will become chairman immediately, taking over from Interim Chair Donna Brazile, who stepped into the role after the abrupt removal of Rep. Debbie Wasserman Schultz last summer.

-A third candidate, South Bend Indiana Mayor Pete Buttigeig, has used a run for the chairmanship to build a national profile.
+A third candidate, Mayor Pete Buttigeig of South Bend, Indiana, has used a run for the chairmanship to build a national profile.
 But he is expected to capture only small number of votes, perhaps even fewer than a lesser known fourth candidate, Sally Boynton Brown, the executive director of the Idaho Democratic Party.

 The 447 members of the Democratic National Committee will vote Saturday morning, gathering in a ballroom to cast their ballots for chair and other party officer positions.